 America's right-slanted political landscape is not unknown to me.
 The U.S. has not had an established left for decades; its so-called "left" is the center-right Democrats and its "right" is nothing short of far-right extremism.
 This is something I have feared: for all the social and – to a more limited extent – economic victories of the Obama administration, America has stood fast as a right-wing nation and has on many fronts slid further to the far right.
-But despite all this, I never in a million years thought the next President of the United States would be that which you get if you cross a Nazi, a frat boy, an orangutan, and a bad comb-over – Donald Trump.
-It is sad to see Obama step down only to be replaced by a neo-fascist sympathizer who, like all his followers and European equivalents, deals exclusively in so-called alternative facts, which are nothing short of falsehoods and lies.
+But despite all this, I never in a million years thought the next President of the United States would be that which you get if you cross a Nazi, a frat boy, and an orangutan with a bad comb-over – Donald Trump.
+It is sad to see Obama step down only to be replaced by a neo-fascist sympathizer who — like his most ardent followers and European equivalents — deals exclusively in so-called alternative facts, which are nothing short of falsehoods and lies.